AlaaAbdelmonam/GitHubLab/README.md

-# GitHubLab
+# SIM7000e Project
-this is just for test the Git Lab
-ITI-Gitlab
-This another test to the conflict
+this is application to send SMS by GSM using SIM7000e interfacing with atmega32